-Your employees depend on you to keep the wheels of progress spinning are employees, not friends.
+Your employees depend on you to keep the wheels of progress spinning.
+And while your employees are very important, they’re not your friends.
 You treat employees differently.
 With respect, but differently.
 If your friend is late for dinner, it’s no problem.
-You probably shake it off and say no big deal.
+You shake it off.
 It’s Bob, he’s always late.
 If an employee is always late to off-site scheduled jobs, you lose customers.
-You can’t be as easy going with an employee as you can your friend, Bob.
-Now let’s dig a little deeper, because keeping good employees is vital to your business.
-We believe that employee retention is best accomplished with the correct accountability tools.
+You can’t be as easygoing with an employee as you can with your friend, Bob.
+Now let’s dig a little deeper because keeping good employees is vital to your business.
+Employee retention is best accomplished with the right accountability tools.

-You already know how we feel about allowing remote employees to text in, email in, write in on napkins or handwritten timesheets their hours.
+You already know how we feel about allowing remote employees to text in, email in, and write in on napkins or handwritten timesheets their hours.
 This practice is the major source of drain on profits and it perpetuates dishonesty.
 Our remote employee management clock in, clock out system is the first step in creating an accountability system that’s fair to all employees.
 But more can be done to improve employee retention.

 Another survey about employee expectations conducted by Gallup reports that “only about half of employees strongly agree that they know what is expected of them at work.”
 Solve these problems with an employee handbook.
-It would outline your expectations, policies and consequences for any violations.
-According to this article at Legalnature.com, a site that helps you create an employee handbook, they “are a practical and legal way of protecting the company from employment issues arising between employees and the company.”
+A handbook outlines your expectations, policies, and consequences for any violations.
+According to Legalnature.com, a site that helps you create an employee handbook, they “are a practical and legal way of protecting the company from employment issues arising between employees and the company.”
 The article goes on to say that employee handbooks can help “avoid any potential misunderstandings and conflict.”
-An employee handbook can go a long way to increase employee engagement, improve employee retention and create a more productive environment for your employees.
+An employee handbook increases employee engagement, improves employee retention, and creates a more productive environment for your employees.
 Boundaries are a good thing.

 Stay tuned and stay in touch by following us on Facebook.